(Updated July 2017)

 Perhaps I could lose 365 pounds in a year?Unlikely!

 Have you ever started one of those seemingly-endless videos that warn you about 5 foods that will trigger fat storing?
 It would be nice if they STARTED by telling you what they are, it would have saved me from a mind-numbing half-hour of waffle, because I don’t use concentrated fruit juice, margarine, whole wheat bread, soy or GM corn, so the whole thing was a waste of my time.

 It is horrifying to imagine that Europe is considering legislation for obesity to be treated as a disability, it will bankrupt this country, it already costs a million pounds an hour!!
 Imagine, you have gone through all kinds of problems trying to gain official acceptance of an illness, and then someone is instantly accepted purely on the basis of what the scales say.
 You could just jump the queues by getting fat!
 The majority of morbidly obese people only have themselves to blame.
-Removing pains has allowed me to live a much more active life, and conversely, losing some weight has relieved some of the pains.
-Incredibly, I lost nearly 2 stones in 2 months.
-The bad news is that this involved many long hours of heavy manual labour, rearranging our collection of pianos.
+Removing pains has allowed me to live a much more active life, and conversely, losing some weight has relieved some of the pains, but it is a struggle, and considering how they go on about obesity, the NHS are not helpful.
+Incredibly, I lost nearly 2 stones in 2 months, but the bad news is that this involved many long hours of heavy manual labour, rearranging our collection of pianos.
 During that period, I ate and drank normally, drank Coke when I needed it, occasional chips, rarely fast food, ice-cream at bedtime.